mgrenander/CourseRegistration/README.txt

 An easy-to-use script that logs in to McGill's Minerva service and registers for courses.
-Note that the script is currently hard-coded to register for the two courses I am interested in, but I am working to generalize the script.

-Note also that the script is built for a cron job, set at a 15 minute interval.
-If you wish to use the script with cron job, you must change the username and password fields to your own McGill email and password (lines 79 and 80)
-If you do not wish to use the script with cron job, please keep in mind that the script will only send a failure email every other day between noon and quater past noon.
-To change that, remove line 74 (and fix the resulting indentation errors).
+You need to go into the python script and change lines 38 - 41.
+These need to change to reflect the POST request that is sent when you attempt to register.
+Then go to lines 107 - 108 and change the function calls to the specific courses you are looking to register in.

+To start the script running, download the repository on a Linux server that has cron jobs enabled.
+Use the following line to give permission to the course_register_wrapper script to execute:

+chmod 744 course_register_wrapper

+To start the script, use the following:
+./course_register_wrapper <McGill email> <password>

+And voilà, the cron job will run the Python script every 15 minutes.
+If it is successful, it will send an email notifying you.
+If it is unsuccessful, every two days it will send a single email notifying you that it is still running and waiting for an open spot.